-he elasticity of torsion is exhibited by door springs of in forms, spiral springs, and by twisted threads of cotlinen, and other material.
-The elasticity of tension is in in the strings of all stringed musical instruments, and oly in soft rubber in its various forms.
-A body is said to be at rest when its position is not being nged, but this statement needs some qualification, since rest known to us is only relative.
+A body is said to be at rest when its position is not being rest known to us is only relative.
 All bodies with which are acquainted are continually changing their position er in relation to adjacent objects or along with adjacent ects relatively to distant objects.
-For example: a bowlis said to be at rest when it maintains its position relative he earth's surface, but since the earth itself is not at rest, evident that whatever is fixed on the face of the earth hot be at rest.
+For example: a bowlies said to be at rest when it maintains its position relative the earth's surface, but since the earth itself is not at rest, evident that whatever is fixed on the face of the earth not be at rest.
 On the other hand, if the bowlder were rolling down a livity, it would be changing its position relative to the h's surface as well as to all other objects, and would refore be said to be in motion; but a body may be arently in motion while in reality absolutely at rest.
-If we e to suppose a body projected from the earth into space a velocity equal to that of the earth, but in a direction osite that of the earth's motion and uninfluenced by venly bodies, the body, although having apparently a a velocity relative to the earth, would be absolutely at .
+If we e to suppose a body projected from the earth into space a velocity equal to that of the earth, but in a direction osite that of the earth's motion and uninfluenced by venly bodies, the body, although having apparently a velocity relative to the earth, would be absolutely at INERTIA.